 Making homemade dips is easier than you’d think.
 And your homemade version will likely have less sodium than the store-bought kind.
 Pair these healthy dips with sliced veggies like bell peppers and cucumbers, or with whole grain chips:

-- Wonderful Garlicky Hummus is an easy, basic hummus recipe.
+- Basic Hummus is an easy beginner hummus recipe.

-- Fresh Salsa for a fresher alternative to the store-bought version.
+- Pico de Gallo for a fresher alternative to the store-bought version.

-- Pineapple Avocado Salsa is a perfect blend of sweet and savory.
+- Kiwi Avocado Salsa is a perfect blend of sweet and savory.

 3. Lighten-Up Your Potato and Pasta Salads